Accessing services like electricity and an internet connection may be a bit different to what you're used to.

 - Some areas prohibit the use of wood burners for air quality reasons, so if you have a wood burner in your home check with the local council that you are able to use it.

-The New Zealand Home Heating Association has produced a video about how to operate a wood fire.
+You can have a look at the New Zealand Home Heating Association's video about how to operate a wood fire.